 2) Following a subscription sign-up:

-A CES survey can also be very helpful after a customer has signed up for a digital subscription service and you’re trying to gauge how easy they are finding your services to use.
+Customer Effort Score surveys can also be very helpful after a customer has signed up for a digital subscription service and you’re trying to gauge how easy they are finding your services to use.

 Rather than survey them immediately, you could set up a pop-up page survey to appear two weeks after they’ve signed up, to give them time to try out the key features and then investigate how easy they are finding it to use.